 What you need:

-- A Mac running macOS Catalina - Most Macs since 2012 can run Catalina.
-Find out if your Mac can run Catalina here.
+- A compatible Mac running macOS Catalina - most Macs since 2012 can run Catalina but not all Macs will work with Sidecar., see below for a full list.

 - An iPad running iPadOS 13 (see below for a full list)